Complete Sample Social Studies Issue 2 SRQ

 (E) Religion is an organised collection of attitudes, beliefs, practices and world views shared by many people.
 Religion shapes the way one interacts with others, the choices one makes, and one’s thinking.
 Religion influences our way of life in many ways and guides us to a path in life that aligns with the values promoted by that religion.

 (E) An example would be Buddhism which follows the teaching of Buddha, who promoted peace and harmony among different races and religions, non-violence and appreciation of all living things in an interdependent world.
 Buddhists believe that they must care for the welfare of all living things.
+Thus, most Buddhists can identify each other due to a similar outlook in religion.

-(L) Thus, Religion plays a vital role in shaping one’s identity.
+(L) Thus, religion plays a vital role in shaping one’s identity.

 (4.1.4) Socio-economic Status